fmay/cc-js-intro-1-variables/.guides/sections.md

 layout: ""

 ---
-From the Rocket menu, select 'Variables' to load the code.

 Run a Preview and you'll see a circle drawn on a red background as some sound being played.
 This is all done using Javascript and we're going to see some variables in use here.

 Variables are one of the fundamental thing in any programming language. so let's figure out what they do and why.

-Open up `example.js` and let's see some variables in use.
+Look at the `example.js` and let's see some variables in use.

 ```
   // Create a canvas x=50 and y=10, 400 side and 300 high